FahimU123/Pro-Stepper/README.md

 This application is built using a combination of powerful frameworks and technologies:

 - **SwiftUI**: Provides a modern, responsive, and declarative user interface that is both visually appealing and easy to maintain.
-- **RealityKit & SceneKit**: Render and animate detailed 3D models that represent Bangladesh’s flags, landmarks, cuisine, and vehicles, delivering a rich AR experience.
-- **AVFoundation**: Powers the welcome audio message and any other audio cues within the app, enhancing user engagement.
-- **Vision & CoreML**: Enable intelligent object recognition and machine learning-based interactions for a more dynamic user experience.
+- **Vision & CoreML**: Enable real-time motion tracking and machine learning-based exercise analysis, ensuring a customized therapy experience.
+- **AVFoundation**: Powers real-time audio feedback and guided exercise instructions to enhance user engagement.
-- **SwiftData & Foundation**: Ensure efficient data management and app performance, allowing seamless integration of multimedia content.
+- **SwiftData & Foundation**: Ensure efficient data management and performance tracking for seamless user progress monitoring.

-The project is structured around a clean and modular architecture, ensuring scalability and ease of maintenance.
-By leveraging these frameworks, the app delivers a seamless augmented reality experience that overlays educational content directly onto your environment.
+The project follows a clean and modular architecture, making it scalable and easy to maintain.
+By leveraging these frameworks, Pro Stepper delivers a seamless and interactive rehabilitation experience tailored to individual needs.

 ---